jimhigson/oboe.js/writing/main/3_Background.md

 programmer.
 Closures require no new syntax, the implicit storage of this data feels so natural and inevitable that looking at the typical program it is often not obvious that the responsibility exists at all.

+Following Node's
+lead, even traditionally thread-based environments such as Java are starting to embrace asynchronous, single-threaded servers with projects such as Netty.

 Consider the below example.
 Rather than blocking, this code relies on non-blocking io and schedules three tasks, each of which are very short